Alex-13-13/FIVERR-IMAGE-CAPTION-INSERTER/README.md

 10. In the Cross positioning option, the first image is the one on the center, the second one on the top-left corner, the third one on the top-right corner, the fourth one on the bottom-left corner and the fifth one on the bottom-right corner.
 Take into account this order to enter your input correctly.

-11. In the 3x3 positioning option, the first 3 images are on the top row, the next 3 ones are on the middle row and the last 3 ones are on the bottom row.
+11. In the 3x3 positioning option, the first 3 images are on the top row, the next 3 ones are on the middle row and the last 3 ones are on the bottom row, all in left to right increasing order.
 Take into account this order to enter your input correctly.